The-Web3-Compass/30-days-of-solidity-submissions/README.md

 - The structure of every day's submission has been reviewed, and all tasks compile and run successfully in both Foundry and Remix.

 # End of the Challenge.

+## Injective Tasks (Day 9 & Day 25)

+The Injective tasks introduced precompile-based development, which differs from standard EVM execution.
+Both Day 9 (Injective Bank Module) and Day 25 (CLOB Module) required calling Injective’s native precompile addresses.
+These precompiles cannot run inside a normal local EVM, so the tests were designed only to confirm contract deployment, event triggers, and function structure.
+Foundry setup required adding forge-std, correcting remappings, and ensuring a clean folder structure without the lib directory.
+All Injective submissions compile successfully and follow the same Foundry structure used throughout the challenge.